 Gilliam has travelled extensively nationally and internationally, serving as guest conductor, clinician, and/or singer in several states and abroad—Czech Republic, England, France, Germany, Hungary, Ireland, Italy, Poland, Romania, Russia, Spain, and Switzerland.
 An active member of the American Choral Directors Association (ACDA) and National Association of Teachers of Singing (NATS), he has directed choirs and taught award winning voice students who participated in state and regional conferences for both associations.

 As a baritone soloist, Gilliam has performed in numerous operas, oratorios, recitals, and churches throughout his career.
 Gilliam was a founding member of and soloist for the Simon Carrington Chamber Singers, a professional choral ensemble formerly based in Kansas City, Missouri, and appears as a soloist on the ensemble's CD, "Juxtapositions."
-His performances have been praised as "magnificent" in the Kansas City Metropolis, and the Kansas City Star wrote, "Bass Christopher Gilliam was marvelous, with strikingly rich tone and impeccable diction."
+Of his solo performances, critics have written, "magnificent," "a well modulated voice with a pleasant timbre," "...commanding baritone," and "...marvelous, with strikingly rich tone and impeccable diction."
 He has also sung with the Minnesota Beethoven Festival (Dale Warland, conductor) and Kansas City Collegium Vocale.